 Adverse experiences like physical or psychological abuse, sexual trauma, or combat-related events can have profound effects on mental and physical health.
 Though when we think of "traumatizing events" we typically think of life-threatening events, like being in combat or a serious car accident, trauma can manifest after many kinds of adverse events, including physical or sexual violence.

 After going through a traumatizing event, it is common to seek isolation, experience depression and anxiety, increase the use of alcohol or other drugs to numb the pain, to feel restlessness or even angry, to have nightmares or flashbacks, and be in a constant state of tension.
-A traumatic event can turn our world upside down and make us feel vulnerable and scared.

 Everyone is different, and so is their healing process, but you do not have to deal with it alone.
 Our well-trained team is here to help.